thankyoumyteens/note/base/english/src/articles/the_executable_jar_format.md

 Dependencies should be placed in a nested `WEB-INF/lib` directory.
 Any dependencies that are required when running embedded but are not required when deploying to a traditional web container should be placed in `WEB-INF/lib-provided`.

+### 1.3.
+Index Files

+Spring Boot Loader-compatible jar and war archives can include additional index files under the `BOOT-INF/` directory.
+A `classpath.idx` file can be provided for both jars and wars, and it provides the ordering that jars should be added to the classpath.
+The `layers.idx` file can be used only for jars, and it allows a jar to be split into logical layers for Docker/OCI image creation.

+Index files follow a YAML compatible syntax so that they can be easily parsed by third-party tools.
+These files, however, are not parsed internally as YAML and they must be written in exactly the formats described below in order to be used.

 # Source

 [The Executable Jar Format](https://docs.spring.io/spring-boot/docs/current/reference/html/executable-jar.html#appendix.executable-jar)